frictionlessdata/frictionless-r/README.md

 # Read data from the resource "gps"
 # This will return a single data frame, even though the data are
-# split over multiple csv files.
+# split over multiple CSV files.
 read_resource(package, "gps")
 #> # A tibble: 73,047 × 21
 #>     `event-id` visible timestamp           `location-long` `location-lat`